pflanze/functional-shell/README.md

 4. `test/str`; `test/lists`

-5. read the code of the test scripts, then do your own experiments...
+5. read the code of the scripts in the [[test]] directory, then do your own experiments...

 ## Memory model